 - In 1999, the EU adopted Directive 1999/96/EC , which introduced Euro III standards (2000), as well as Euro IV/V standards (2005/2008).
 This rule also set voluntary, stricter emission limits for extra low emission vehicles, known as “enhanced environmentally friendly vehicles” or EEVs.

 - In 2001, the European Commission adopted Directive 2001/27/EC which prohibits the use of emission “defeat devices” and “irrational” emission control strategies, which would be reducing the efficiency of emission control systems when vehicles operate under normal driving conditions to levels below those determined during the emission testing procedure.

 - Directive 2005/55/EC adopted in 2005 introduced durability and on-board diagnostic (OBD) requirements, as well as re-stated the emission limits for Euro IV and Euro V which were originally published in 1999/96/EC.
-In a “split-level” regulatory approach, the technical requirements pertaining to durability and OBD—including provisions for emission systems that use consumable reagents—have been described by the Commission in Directive 2005/78/EC.
+In a “split-level” regulatory approach, the technical requirements pertaining to durability and OBD—including provisions for emission systems that use consumable reagents—have been described in the Commission Directive 2005/78/EC .

-- Euro VI emission standards were introduced by Regulation 595/2009, with technical details specified in the ‘comitology’ Regulation 582/2011.
-The new emission limits, comparable in stringency to the US 2010 standards, become effective from 2013/2014.
-The Euro VI standards also introduced particle number (PN) emission limits, stricter OBD requirements and a number of new testing requirements—including off-cycle and in-use testing.
+- Euro VI emission standards were introduced by Regulation 595/2009 , with technical details specified in a number of ‘comitology’ packages .
+The new emission limits, comparable in stringency to the US 2010 standards, became effective from 2013/2014.
+The Euro VI standards also introduced particle number (PN) emission limits, stricter OBD requirements and a number of new testing requirements—including off-cycle and in-use PEMS testing.

 The following tables contain a summary of the emission standards and their implementation dates.
 Dates in the tables refer to new type approvals—the dates for all vehicles are in most cases one year later.